telerik/ajax-docs/sharepoint/2010/radeditor-web-part/dialogs/inserting-flash-and-media-files.md

 ##

-__Web Part and WCM scenario__
+**Web Part and WCM scenario**

-You need to modify the __ToolsFile.xml__ which is located in the following folder:
+You need to modify the **ToolsFile.xml** which is located in the following folder:

-/Program Files/Common Files/Microsoft Shared/web server extensions/wpresources/RadEditorSharePoint/6.x.x.0__1f131a624888eeed/Resources/
+_/Program Files/Common Files/Microsoft Shared/web server extensions/wpresources/RadEditorSharePoint/6.x.x.0__1f131a624888eeed/Resources/_

 and add the following tools:

-<tool name="FlashManager" /><tool name="MediaManager" />
+`<tool name="FlashManager" /><tool name="MediaManager" />`

->caution in the WCM scenario you will also need to add / set the __AllowSpecialTags__ property to true.
-You can set it in the current page using SharePoint Designer.[Click here]({%slug sharepoint/2007/radeditor-for-moss/configuration/setting-configfile-and-toolsfile-properties-for-the-wcm-field%})for more information
+>caution in the WCM scenario you will also need to add / set the **AllowSpecialTags** property to true.
+You can set it in the current page using SharePoint Designer.
+[Click here]({%slug sharepoint/2007/radeditor-for-moss/configuration/setting-configfile-and-toolsfile-properties-for-the-wcm-field%}) for more information
 >

-__SharePoint forms scenario (Lists, Blogs, etc.)__
+**SharePoint forms scenario (Lists, Blogs, etc.)**

 You cannot enter Media / Flash files in such scenarios.
 There RadEditor does not have control over the presentation view which means that we cannot control the output when it is not in edit mode.